Art historian Sister Wendy Beckett has died. She was 88

-LONDON (AP) — Sister Wendy Beckett, an art historian and critic, has died.
+LONDON (AP) — Sister Wendy Beckett, an art historian and critic who rose to prominence on TV late in life, has died.
 She was 88.

-The Carmelite Monastery of Quidenham said Beckett died Wednesday afternoon.
+The Carmelite Monastery of Quidenham said Beckett died at the monastery Wednesday afternoon.

 She was a sister of the Catholic Church who became prominent in the 1990s presenting BBC shows about art history.